 Book Your Place Via The Course Portal Above

-Low Guiding Ratio of 1 Guide to a Maximum of 2 Guests – To reflect the tough technical and physical nature of this years Spring Ski Summits Programme
+Guiding Ratio of 1 Guide to a Maximum of 4 Guests

 What’s included in the Price?